CubeBeveled/6b6t-wiki-test/docs/introduction.md

 - A: This website will contain info about bases groups events builds and much much more about the server and its history

 - Q: Is the 6b6t wiki biased ?
-- A: The 6b6t wiki is an open source project to wich anyone can contribute so no, the wiki isn't biased
+- A: The 6b6t wiki is an open source project to which anyone can contribute so no, the wiki isn't biased

 - Q: How can i contribute to the 6b6t wiki ?
 - A: You can clone the GitHub repository on your device, modify it then open a pull request or PR wich will be accepted if approved by one of the owners